 The pelvic floor’s muscles, nerves, and structural support are strained in an effort to stop leaking.
 Urinary incontinence is more likely a result of this ongoing stress.
 Being overweight or obese can cause bladder incontinence as the continual stress caused by the additional weight affects the bladder and the surrounding muscles.

 Your muscles are under far less stress as you lose weight.
 They can exert more energy by stabilizing the bladder and pelvic floor.
-Furthermore, an activity that is used to promote weight loss can tighten the musculature in the pelvic region, decreasing the likelihood that urine will flow.
-As women have just been demonstrated to have poorer pelvic muscles than males, it is encouraged for women to train their pelvic muscles to lessen the indications of incontinence.
+Moreover, an activity promoting weight loss can tighten the muscles in the pelvic region, decreasing the probability of urine flow.
+It is recommended that women train their pelvic muscles to reduce the symptoms of incontinence, as women have been shown to have weaker pelvic muscles than men.

 Prevention is better than cure